millertime-homework/ERG-ScenarioBuilder/README.md

 * Partially loads scenario from JSON file.
 * Partially displays Floor Widget for editing details for a Floor.
+* Floor Widget now partially displays rooms, laid out in a grid.
+Rooms can be added or removed.
+* Can re-open a scenario, using "recent" menu.

 **Previously Added**